jmratwork/techanalysissecmanage-crcz/subcase_1c/README.md

 - CICMS
 - MISP

-For a cross-reference of tools, versions, and documentation, see the [NG-SOAR components matrix](../docs/ngsoar_components_matrix.md).
+For a cross-reference of tools, versions, and documentation, see the [NG-SOC components matrix](../docs/ngsoc_components_matrix.md).

 ## Workflow
 1. **Service initialization** – The instructor provisions the exercise inside the RandomSec LMS and launches NG-SOAR services with [scripts/start_soc_services.sh](scripts/start_soc_services.sh).